 Zhengyi Zhou, WR/DB

 Alex Roman, RB/DB

 Kevin Burke - Head Coach

-Kevin Burke was announced as Wyoming Seminary's head football coach in June 2021 after serving as the running backs coach at Wesleyan University in Middletown, Connecticut, since 2019.
-Coach Burke previously served as offensive coordinator and assistant head coach at Poly Prep in Brooklyn, New York, for three seasons.
+Kevin Burke was announced as Wyoming Seminary's head football coach in June 2021 after previously serving as the running backs coach at Wesleyan University in Middletown, Connecticut.
+In his first season at Sem, Coach Burke led the Blue Knights to a 5-4 record.

 In addition to his recent roles at Poly Prep and Wesleyan, Coach Burke's extensive coaching experience includes being wide receivers coach at Maine Maritime Academy; player development/defensive quality control and offensive/recruiting assistant at Rutgers University; and game charter for the Cleveland Browns.

 Coach Burke is also the Associate Director of Athletics at Sem.

 Frank Baur, Class of 1985: A native of nearby Forty Fort, Baur, a quarterback, led Wyoming Seminary to a 6-1 record in 1984.
 Baur was an All-American at Lafayette College and once graced the cover of Sports Illustrated magazine.

 Ron Beagle, Class of 1952: A member of the College Football Hall of Fame, Beagle was one of the top collegiate football players of the 1950s.
 He was the 1954 recipient of the Maxwell Trophy, awarded to the college football player of the year, while playing end for Navy.